-- 17. take out any third party loan(s) in respect of BCPP which (in aggregate) exceed the sum of £5,000,000; - 18. form any subsidiary of BCPP, or acquire any shares in any other company, whether through subscription or transfer, such that the company concerned becomes a subsidiary of BCPP; - 19. determine the composition, governance arrangements and limits of authority of any and all subsidiaries of BCPP; - 20. approving and adopting an Initial Strategic Plan (including the Annual Budget) and/or amending any such Plan; and - 21. make any capitalisation, repayment or other distribution of any amount standing to the credit of any reserve of the Company or pay or declare any dividend or other distribution to the Shareholders save that no consent will be required to pay the B Share Dividend.
+- 17.16. take out any third party loan(s) in respect of BCPP which (in aggregate) exceed the sum of £5,000,000; - 18.17. form any subsidiary of BCPP, or acquire any shares in any other company, whether through subscription or transfer, such that the company concerned becomes a subsidiary of BCPP other than where such action is taken in accordance with the Strategic Plan; - 19.18. determine the composition, governance arrangements and limits of authority of any and all subsidiaries of BCPP in such a way that will not invalidate the continued application to BCPP of the "Teckal exemption" codified under Regulation 12 of the Public Contracts Regulations 2015; - 20. approving and adopting an Initial Strategic Plan (including the Annual Budget) and/or amending any such Plan; and - 19. make any capitalisation, repayment or other distribution of any amount standing to the credit of any reserve of the Company or pay or declare any dividend or other distribution to the Shareholders; and save that no consent will be required to pay the B-Share Dividend. - 21.20. register the transfer of Shares on the replacement of any Shareholder as the administering authority of an LGPS fund pursuant to clause 15.1.5

-PART B - Matters for approval by a Shareholder Majority only
+PART B - Matters for approval by a Shareholder Majority only (66.6%)